China lockdown may have blocked 700,000 virus cases: researchers

 "China's control measures appear to have worked by successfully breaking the chain of transmission -- preventing contact between infectious and susceptible people."
 The researchers used a combination of case reports, public health information and mobile phone location tracking to investigate the spread of the virus.
 The phone tracking provided a "fascinating" new stream of data, said another of the report's authors, Penn State biology professor Ottar Bjornstad.

-The time period they studied encompassed two of China's biggest holidays, the Spring Festival and the Lunar New Year.
+The time period they studied encompassed China's biggest holiday, the Lunar New Year.
 The researchers "were able to compare patterns of travel into and out of Wuhan during the outbreak with cell phone data from two previous spring festivals," Bjornstad said.

 "The analysis revealed an extraordinary reduction in movement following the travel ban of January 23, 2020.
 Based on this data, we could also calculate the likely reduction in Wuhan-associated cases in other cities across China."
 The Wuhan shutdown delayed the arrival of the virus in other cities, their model showed, giving them time to prepare by banning public gatherings and closing entertainment venues, among other measures.
 Nearly half of humanity has now been told to stay home to curb the spread of the virus, and lockdowns are rapidly becoming normalized.